 For more information, including some great views of the Heritage Farm, watch this CVTV video from February 2019.

-County residents can continue to share their ideas for updating the Heritage Farm's master plan by taking an online survey that will help gauge community priorities for the farm’s future use.
-Please take the survey no later than Friday, March 15, 2019.
+County residents shared their ideas for updating the Heritage Farm’s master plan by taking an online survey.
+The survey was accessible to residents for eight weeks and was closed on March 15, 2019.
+A total of 795 completed surveys were recorded.
+The results will help gauge community priorities for the farm’s future use.

 - Project background and timeline (PDF)